Krishna Sobti: Biography

-Sobti was born on 18 February 1925 in village JalalPur Sobtian City Gujrat in the Punjab province of British India, (Gujrat, became a part of Pakistan after partition).
+Sobti was born on 18 February 1925 in Gujrat city of the Punjab province of British India, (Gujrat, became a part of Pakistan after partition).
 She was educated in Delhi and Shimla.
 She attended school along with her three siblings, and her family worked for the colonial British government.
 She initially began her higher education at Fatehchand College in Lahore, but returned to India when the Partition of India took place.
 Immediately after partition, she worked for two years as a governess to Maharaja Tej Singh (b.1943), the child-Maharaja of Sirohi in Rajasthan, India.
 In her old age, when she was past her 70th birthday, she married Dogri writer Shivnath who, by a remarkable coincidence, was born on the same day of the same year as her.
 The couple settled into his flat in Mayur Vihar near Patparganj in East Delhi.
 Shivnath died a few years later, and Krishna continued to reside alone in the same apartment.

 She died on 25 January 2019, in Delhi after a long illness.